linlinxza/Windows-7-Full-Theme-KDE-Plasma-only-/README.md

 This can be changed by going to the menu.
 Type "Unlock widgets" to unlock, and type "Lock widgets" to lock again.

 So if anything goes wonky with the panel, just unlock the widgets and set the panel to your liking.
 This is cause and effect of some settings not taking effect properly.
-So some things may not set properly such as the wallpaper and icons.
-Which will need to be reapplied.

 Finally, I must thank all those who created the icon themes and theming styles for me to work with!
 This is a tribute to their work!